The Roman origins of Fano: from monuments to the Basilica of Vitruvius

 Walking through the streets of the city it is evident that it was designed according to the canons of the building programs of the Augustan era, with a street structure typical of Roman urbes, complete with theaters and amphitheaters.
 The city’s sewage and water supply systems of the time are also still well preserved.

-Marcus Vitruvius Pollon, author of the celebrated De Architectura, is considered the most important architectural theorist in history.
-His work was one of the pillars on which this art was based until the end of the 19th century.
+Marcus Vitruvius Pollio, author of the renowned De Architectura, is considered one of the most important architectural theorists of the ancient world.
+His work has been one of the pillars on which Western architectural culture has rested for centuries.

 How to visit these attractions